Enjoy your meal in the beautiful fresh air with our ultimate guide to outdoor dining in Singapore, featuring 50 of our

 Latteria Mozzarella Bar, 40 Duxton Hill, Singapore 089618, Tel: (+65) 6866 1988, www.latteriamb.com

-The massive outdoor terrace at Lucha Loco has probably seen wilder days than what social distancing will allow, but it’s still spacious and a fabulous place to enjoy a refreshing margarita and tasty tacos.
+The massive outdoor terrace at Lucha Loco has probably seen wilder days but it’s still spacious and a fabulous place to enjoy a refreshing margarita and tasty tacos.
 Duxton is hands-down one of our favourite locations for outdoor dining in Singapore.

 Lucha Loco, 15 Duxton Hill, Singapore 089598, Tel: (+65) 6226 3938, www.luchaloco.com

 Melt Café @ Mandarin Oriental Hotel Singapore

-Melt Café is one of our faves because – in contrast to just about every other high-end brunch in town – we’ve never once felt let down by the food at any of from the Tandoor grill, to the succulent fresh seafood and sashimi.
+Melt Café offers high-end brunch – choose from the Tandoor grill, to the succulent fresh seafood and sashimi.
 The outdoor dining area can get a bit hot at midday, but you’ll be rewarded with some lovely views of Marina Bay.

 Melt Cafe, 4th Floor, Mandarin Oriental Hotel Singapore, 5 Raffles Avenue, Marina Square, Singapore www.mandarinoriental.com/singapore

 You’ll find a few outdoor tables at the outlets in Tiong Bahru and Club Street, but Merci Marcel‘s flagship Orchard Road location offers the best people-watching in a lush, pink-hued setting with the same delicious French fare (and oodles of wine).
 We particularly love the brunch and breakfast menus.

 Merci Marcel Orchard, 390 Orchard Road, #01-03/04, Palais Renaissance, Singapore, Tel: (+65) 6224 0113, www.mercimarcel.com